UniFreak/notes/Vue.md

 - Component data must be a function, except for root Vue instance
 - Prop definitions should be as detailed as possible
 - Always use key with `v-for`
-- Never use `v-if` on the same element as `v-fo`r
+- Never use `v-if` on the same element as `v-for`
 - For applications, styles in a top-level App component and in layout components may be global, but all other components should always be scoped
 - Use module scoping to keep private functions inaccessible from the outside.
-If that’s not possible, always use the $_ prefix for custom private properties in a plugin, mixin, etc that should not be considered public API.
-Then to avoid conflicts with code by other authors, also include a named scope (e.g. $_yourPluginName_)
+If that’s not possible, always use the `$_` prefix for custom private properties in a plugin, mixin, etc that should not be considered public API.
+Then to avoid conflicts with code by other authors, also include a named scope (e.g. `$_yourPluginName_`)

 better: